Steel Blue Sawfly

-These are not true Caterpillars, but are the larvae of a wasp.
+These are not true Caterpillars, but are the larvae of a wasp, or more accurately a Symphytan.
 When young, these larvae are so gregarious they are often found in a knotted ball of many individuals.
 When disturbed, they all wriggle their tails and exude a nasty yellowish fluid from their mouths.

 This latter habit has given them the common name of "Spitfires", although they do not actually spit the fluid, just dribble it.
 They use the tapping of their tails to communicate with each other.

-They can be either all blue-black, or pied as in the pictures above.
-They are often found feeding on:
+They can be either all blue-black, or pied as in the pictures above, with a body tapering towards the tail.
+They are covered in short white bristles.
+The larvae are often found feeding on:

-An adult wasp (it is misnamed as a 'fly') of the genus Perga is big and dark brown or black, with a white spot on the thorax, and a wing span of about 4 cms.
-The female lays her eggs in a slit she cuts in a leaf of a food plant.
+An adult insect (it is misnamed as a 'fly') is big and dark brown or black, with a white spot on the thorax, and a wing span of about 4 cms.
+The female lays her eggs in a slit she cuts between the upper and lower surfaces of a leaf of a food plant.

 Further reading :

 The Zoological Miscellany,

 London : E. Nodder & Son, Vol. 3 (1817) p.
 117, sp.
 4, and also Plate 148, fig. 1.

 Insects, Reed International Books Australia, Port Melbourne, 1999, pp. 5,10-11.